 What is Big Data?

 Big Data refers to data volumes and accumulations of massive complex datasets that are difficult to process with traditional data processing applications.
-Challenges may include data capture, storage, search, analysis, data sharing, visualization, and transfer.
+Challenges may include data capture, storage, search, analysis, sharing, visualization, and transfer.

 Characteristics of Big Data

 To answer the question of what might qualify as ‘big data,’ industry analysts highlighted three features that must complement data getting considered as big data:

 - Volume: Determines the size of data.
 Data is usually considered ‘big’ depending on the capacity of those analyzing the data and the tools available to them.
 For example, because of the large number of users, it’s estimated that Facebook stores about 250 billion photos and over 2.5 trillion posts of its users.